caelmor/a11y-torch/README.md

 # a11y-torch 🔦

 An accessibility inspection bookmarklet.
-Click it on any page to view that page through a set of toggleable lenses — responsive viewport, focus location, landmark structure, and image accessible names.
+Click it on any page to view that page through a set of toggleable lenses — responsive viewport, image accessible names, focus location, and landmark structure.
 Built as a fast manual-audit aid to use alongside automated tools like axe-core, WAVE, and Lighthouse.

 ## Status

-Viewport lens shipped (responsive sizing, #1 orientation, #2 reflow).
-Unified Shadow-DOM control panel + lens registry now in place.
-Build order: #5 → #4 → #3.
+Shipped: the responsive viewport lens (sizing, #1 orientation, #2 reflow) and the image accessible-name exposer (#5), on a unified Shadow-DOM control panel + lens registry.

-**Build order:** `#5 → #4 → #3`.
+**Build order:** `#4 → #3`.

 ## Working features

-All viewport features run **inside the preview iframe** — the only context where CSS media queries respond to a simulated viewport.
-They share a single sizing path, so presets and orientation never drift apart.
+a11y-torch runs in **two execution contexts** by design. **Viewport lenses** operate inside the preview iframe — the only place CSS media queries respond to a simulated viewport. **Inspection lenses** paint over the live host page.
+While the full-screen preview is open it owns the screen, so the preview and the inspection lenses are mutually exclusive — one or the other.

+### Viewport lens — inside the preview iframe

+Shares a single sizing path, so presets and orientation never drift apart.

 | Lens | Control | Notes |
 |---|---|---|